Medical claims adjudication: Understanding how claims are processed

 Decision

-Upon finalizing review and validation, the insurance company decides whether the claim will be paid, reduced, or denied.
-They will either proceed with payment processing or issue an explanation on why the claim was denied.
+After the review, the insurer decides if the claim will be paid, reduced, or denied.
+So it either starts payment or explains why the claim was denied.

 Payment processing